 - General roles and responsibilities of research team members.

-Senior/Key personnel, “the PI and other individuals who contribute to the scientific development or execution of a project in a substantive, measurable way, whether or not they receive salaries or compensation (…)," as defined by the National Institutes of Health, must be included on the Personnel form (found on the forms page) and have current CITI training before they may conduct any activities related to the human research.
+Senior/Key personnel, “the PI and other individuals who contribute to the scientific development or execution of a project in a substantive, measurable way, whether or not they receive salaries or compensation (…)," as defined by the National Institutes of Health, must be included on the List of Research Personnel form (found on the HSPP Forms page) and have current CITI training before they may conduct any activities related to the human research.

 The HSPP requires that the Verification of Human Subjects Training Form also include information on:

 - Any person consenting subjects